smartycope/GeoDoodle-old/README.md

 A few months after *that*, I took a linear algebra course and had the realization that a bunch of the problems I had with repeating patterns and keeping track of coordinates could all be solved by using matrices for coordinates and multiplying by a transformation matrix.
 I then rewrote the whole codebase (*again*) to use numpy to represent dots and lines instead.
 That solved a *ton* of conceptual problems, and allowed me to add a bunch of features like mirroring and rotating and scaling.
 It also cleaned a the code a ton too.

 It's been a while since I've last touched this project, and it's due for another rewrite at some point.
 I've learned a ton more since the last rewrite, and I remember I left it with a few largeish bugs.
 I also didn't know how to use git very well back then (I do now), so proper branching and commits would help a bunch.
-I have a vauge idea of integrating a bunch of other libraries, like polars (polars is *fast*), shapely, and a couple others.
+I have a vauge idea of integrating a bunch of other libraries, like OpenGL (I have an old version that uses OpenGL, but it's pretty inneficient), shapely, python-decouple, and a couple others.
 Also, moving away from Qt might be nice too, but I don't know what to move to.
-Also, setting up some tests would help a bunch too, since I have since learned the benefits of a good test suite.
+I want to have it work on mobile devices, but making Python run smoothly on Android is surprisingly difficult.
+Also, setting up some tests would help a bunch too.
+I've since learned the benefits of a good test suite.